MarioGit19/bpl3/README.md

 ### CLI Options

 - `-q | --quiet`: Suppress all output except for errors.
-- `-p | --print-asm`: Print the generated assembly code to the console and preserve the `.asm` file.
+- `-p | --print-asm`: Print the generated LLVM IR to the console and preserve the `.ll` file.
 - `-r | --run`: Automatically run the compiled program after successful compilation.
 - `-g | --gdb`: Run the compiled program inside GDB for debugging.
 - `-l | --lib`: Compile as a shared library instead of an executable, preserve `.o` file.
 - `-d | --dynamic`: Compile as a dynamically linked executable (default).
 - `-s | --static`: Compile as a static executable (no dynamic linking).
-- `--llvm`: Use the LLVM backend to generate LLVM IR instead of assembly.

 ### Import/Export